sigven/cpsr/README.md

 The *Cancer Predisposition Sequencing Report (CPSR)* is a computational workflow that **interprets germline variants** identified from next-generation sequencing **in the context of cancer predisposition**.
 The workflow is integrated with the framework that underlies the [Personal Cancer Genome Reporter (PCGR)](https://github.com/sigven), utilizing the Docker environment for encapsulation of code and software dependencies.
 While *PCGR* is intended for reporting and analysis of somatic variants detected in a tumor, *CPSR* is intended for reporting and ranking of germline variants in protein-coding genes that are implicated in cancer predisposition and inherited cancer syndromes.

-*CPSR* accepts a query file encoded in the [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format (i.e. analyzing SNVs and InDels).
+*CPSR* accepts a query file with raw germline variant calls encoded in the [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format (i.e. analyzing SNVs/InDels).
 The software performs extensive variant annotation and produces an interactive HTML report, in which the user can investigate two main sets of variants (in a selected set of configurable cancer predisposition genes):

-1. Germline variants that are **previously reported** as pathogenic/likely pathogenic/uncertain significance in ClinVar (with no conflicting interpretations).
-This set is organized into three tiers:
+1. Germline variants that are **previously reported** as pathogenic or likely pathogenic in ClinVar (with no conflicting interpretations)
-	* Tier 1 - Pathogenic variants
-	* Tier 2 - Likely pathogenic variants
-	* Tier 3 - Variants of uncertain significance (VUS)

-2. **Unclassified** (i.e. **not reported** in [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/)) protein-coding germline variants that are either:
+2. **Unclassified variants** constitute the set of germline variants that are either:
+	* Registered as *variant of uncertain significance (VUS)* in [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/), or
-	* *Novel* (i.e. not reported in [gnomAD](http://gnomad.broadinstitute.org/) or [1000 Genomes Project](http://www.internationalgenome.org/) global population datasets), or
+	* *Is a novel protein-coding variant* (i.e. not reported in [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/), and not found in [gnomAD](http://gnomad.broadinstitute.org/) or [1000 Genomes Project](http://www.internationalgenome.org/) global population datasets), or
-	* *Rare* (i.e. minor allele frequency (MAF) < 0.001 in the [gnomAD](http://gnomad.broadinstitute.org/) or [1000 Genomes Project](http://www.internationalgenome.org/) global population datasets)
+	* *Is a rare protein-coding variant* (i.e. minor allele frequency (MAF) < 0.001 in the [gnomAD](http://gnomad.broadinstitute.org/) or [1000 Genomes Project](http://www.internationalgenome.org/) global population datasets)
 		* *The upper MAF threshold (e.g. 0.001) for listing of unclassified variants can be configured by the user*

-Both variant sets (**previously reported/classified** and **unclassified**) can be interactively explored and ranked further through different types of filters (associated phenotypes, genes, variant consequences, population MAF etc.)
+Both variant sets (**classified** and **unclassified**) can be interactively explored and ranked further through different types of filters (associated phenotypes, genes, variant consequences, population MAF etc.)

 ### Example report